Lucius Catilius Severus: Career

 The cursus honorum of Catilius Severus is preserved in an inscription recovered from Antium.
 His earliest recorded office was the first of the traditional republican magistracies, quaestor, which enabled him to be enrolled as a member of the Senate; in his case, he was assigned as quaestor to the province of Asia.
 He advanced to the traditional Roman magistracy of plebeian tribune; the fact he was praetor is omitted from this inscription, but must be presumed because it was required for the following offices Catilius is recorded as holding.

 Normally a senator destined for the consulate would hold only two offices, command of a legion and governorship of a province or prefect of one of the aerarii or treasuries: Catilius held six of these.
 First in the list was prefectus frumenti dandi (or Prefect responsible for the distribution of Rome's free grain dole), next was legatus or assistant to the proconsular governor of Asia, then curator of an unnamed road, legatus legionis or commander of Legio XXII Primigenia, and lastly prefect of each of the treasuries, aerarium militare in the years 105 to 107, then the aerarium Saturni in 108 to 110.
 At this point Catilius entered his first consulate.

 Following his term as suffect consul, Catilius was admitted to the Septemviri epulonum, one of the four most prestigious collegia of ancient Roman priests.
 In 114 he was appointed governor of Cappadocia-Armenia.
 During his tenure, Catilius participated in Trajan's campaign against the Parthian empire, and received a number of dona militaria or military decorations.
 In the Fall of 117, following the death of Trajan, his heir Hadrian appointed Catilius to replace him as governor of Syria so Hadrian could return to Rome.
 Catilius remained as governor of Syria until 119.
 After his second consulate in 120, Catilius held the proconsular governorship of Africa in 124/125, then was prefect of Rome.
-To hold just one of these offices was considered the apex of a successful senatorial career; holding two of them proves not only his success but his favor with Hadrian.
+To hold just one of these offices, in the Empire, was considered the apex of a successful senatorial career; holding two of them proves not only his success but his favor with Hadrian.